The logo of Wynncraft's main mod

 Prism v.
 Modrinth v.
 CurseForge v.
 Others

 CurseForge has quickly become a bloated proprietary ecosystem wherein the platform’s foremost priority is no longer its users.
 Modrinth arose as an alternative to that, although its focus primarily remains the curation and distribution of mods as opposed to launching them (although it has expanded into that vertical).
-Prism, meanwhile, has recived the vast majority of open source development over the past decade (in the form of its upstreams).
+Prism, meanwhile, has received the vast majority of open source development over the past decade (in the form of its upstreams).

 It is open source, it is performant, it is intuitive, and it has a very large userbase that results in both security and community support.
 It is also capable of loading mods and wrappers/apis from the entire ecosystem and is therefore a great starting point.
 Having said that, both modrinth and prism are valid choices notwithstanding.